aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 **UCs expect input data, and they produce output data.** However, a well-formed UC object should have **no inkling about the way that data is communicated** to the user, or to any other component.

 A UC module **accepts simple request DSs** for its input, and **returns simple response DSs** as its output.
 These DSs are **not dependent on anything**.
-They do not derive from standard framework interfaces such as `HttpRequest` and `HttpResponse`.
+They do not derive from standard FW interfaces such as `HttpRequest` and `HttpResponse`.
 UCs know nothing of the web or UI.
 This lack of dependencies is critical.

 #### CONCLUSION